-Please note that the Geology Department can only evaluate equivalency for geology/earth science courses.
-For other subjects, such as Math, Chemistry, and Physics, please contact the respective departments for assessment.
+NOTE: The Geology Department can only evaluate equivalency for geology/earth science courses.
+For other subjects, such as Math, Chemistry, and Physics, please contact those respective departments for assessment.

 In State Transfer Courses

-If you are transferring from a Washington State college or university, please use the Transfer Equivalency Guide to find which courses from your institution transfer directly to Western Washington University.
+If you are transferring from a Washington State community college or university, please use the Transfer Equivalency Guide to determine which courses from your institution will transfer directly to Western Washington University.

 To see a list of equivalent courses, select the Subject& (eg. Geol&).

-If you do not see a course on the TEG or it does not show as a direct equivalent, please email the Geology Department your unofficial transcript and a syllabus for the course in question.
+If you do not see a course on the TEG or it does not show as a direct equivalent, please contact the Geology Department for further review.
 The Geology Department will assess these courses on a case-by-case basis.

 Out of State Transfer Courses

-Courses from institutions outside of Washington have not been evaluated for equivalency; such courses will be assessed on a case-by-case basis by the Geology Department.
+Courses from institutions outside of Washington will need to be assessed on a case-by-case basis by the Geology Department.

-If you are transferring from a college outside of Washington State, please contact us as early as possible so we can provide an assessment of your geology courses.
+If you are transferring from a college outside of Washington State, please contact the Geology Department as early as possible.

 We will need the full course syllabus for the assessment, so please give yourself enough time to request syllabi from previous instructors/institutions.

 3. Schedule a Major Declaration Appointment

 When you are ready to declare the geology major or minor, schedule a declaration appointment with the Geology Program Coordinator.
-Since most upper-division Geology courses are major-restricted, you are highly encouraged to declare your major as early as possible to get access to faculty advising and the department listserv.
+Students are highly encouraged to declare their geology major as early as possible to get access to faculty advising and the department listserv.